 It’s pretty busy, but most of all it’s a lot of fun!

 Take pictures of everything!
-When people look at a page, they don’t want to see a bunch of blank boxes.
+When people look at a page, they don’t want to see many blank boxes.
 I think pictures are the most critical thing to make something look nice.
 Also, put up an interesting description of what the product is.

 As vendors are responsible for uploading their products, we have a rule that all product names cannot start with numbers, i.e. 5lb package of flour.
 When you have 700 products listed, it becomes hard for customers to find what they’re looking for.
 You want all similar products clumped together.